REVOgati/Ecommerce_Consumer_Behaviour/README.md

 #### **3.Market Basket Analysis:**\

+	- Use of Apriori Algorithm - A Machine Learning algorithm tailed for many tasks, among them ; Market Basket Analysis.

 #### **4. Time-related Patterns:**\
 	- At what time of the 24hour day, are the highest orders made? - To help in human resource allocation\
     - At what day of the week are the highest orders made?